xerootg/cryze_v2/README.md

 you can view the android container over adb with something like scrcpy: `scrcpy -s localhost:5555`

+## Support
+I am not tech support, I am sorry, but I just do not have time.
+To debug the android half, you _will_ need to use logcat/a debugger/android studio.
+The `redroid` logs are _not_ flushed to the docker log, and debugging is difficult.

+## Use
 The RTSP server has issues.
 All sockets are written on the same thread and there's multi-connection issues.
 Use go2rtc/frigate/something to keep the connection count down.

 AGAIN: DO NOT DIRECTLY OPEN THESE RTSP CONNECTIONS.